mschwarzmueller/book-react-key-concepts-e2/exercises/questions-answers.md

 The difference is that `useFetcher()` provides you with an object that can also be used for loading data (i.e., for triggering `loader()` functions) **and** that `useFetcher()` does not require a route transition.
 Instead, you can trigger a `loader()` or `action()` without changing the page.

-# 6. What’s the idea behind `defer()`?
+# 6. What’s the idea behind returning promises instead of awaiting them in a loader()?

-`defer()` allows you to start rendering a route's page component without waiting for all of the required data first.
+Returning promises (without awaiting them in a `loader()`) allows you to start rendering a route's page component without waiting for all of the required data first.
 This can be useful when fetching slow data.